Technigo/project-news-site/README.md

 A classic newspaper site with a responsive design for mobile, tablet, and desktop screens using media queries.
 I am interested in gaming that why I chose to create a gaming news site for all curious gaming fans! 🎮

-# How did I do it and what I learned?
+# How did I do it and what I learned

 I had some experience with Flexbox before so I chose to use Flexbox for my site.
 The page has three main sections: navigation bar, main news, and other news sections with cards plus a footer.
 It is three containers of Flexbox that contain other flexboxes.